HTTPArchive/almanac.httparchive.org/src/content/en/2024/structured-data.md

 Schema.org remains the dominant force in JSON-LD context implementation with over 20 million instances, far exceeding all other contexts.
 This dominance (20,960,693 implementations versus the next highest at 11,973) reflects its position as the industry standard for structured data markup.

 Among secondary implementations, contao.org leads with 11,973 instances, primarily within its CMS ecosystem, followed by googleapis.com (3,743) and baidu.com (1,409).
-Educational institutions show consistent adoption patterns around 25-50 implementations each, while regional variations appear through implementations like schema.org.cn and schema.gov.sg, indicating global adoption of structured data standards.
+Educational institutions show consistent adoption patterns around 25-50 implementations each, while regional variations appear through implementations like Schema.org.cn and Schema.gov.sg, indicating global adoption of structured data standards.

 The vast gap between Schema.org and other contexts underscores its critical role in structured data standardization and reflects strong alignment with search engine requirements.